lcnetdev/bfe/docs/bfe-api.md

 * `baseURI`: (String) the base URI to use when minting new identifiers.
 Defaults to `http://example.org/`.

+* `literalLangDataUrl`: (String) Url to a JSON structure that contains config information for language and scripts to handle non-latin cataloging.
+QUESTION: Why is this handled this way?
+It's inherent functionality.

 * `profiles`: (Array) locations (URLs) of Profiles to be loaded.
 Profiles should be in the form of a JSON array with one or more objects that contain a "name" and a "json" property with the